deakinshaun/VersatileController/README.md

 These instructions assume you are using the versatilecontroller.apk which is part of the repository.
 This needs to be installed on the android phone you are using.

 This phone needs to be equipped with a gyroscope (most models are, but some do not, so check the phone specifications if there is an issues tracking rotation of the controller).
 The phone also needs to be connected to the Internet, as does the application running on Unity (via the editor, or via a build).
+The version of the controller apk that is supplied uses ARCore for tracking both position and orientation.
+Your device needs to be able to support this.
+If your device doesn't support ARCore but has a gyroscope then you can build a version of the android application that tracks only orientation (see the instructions below).

 1. Open Unity with the project you want to add the controller to.